axr00t/RocketQ/README.md

 Rocket.q is an application of interaction through anonymous questions, being able to create a room for anonymous users to ask questions and the creator of the possession room for a password to manage these issues.

-## 🔖 Layout

-You can view the project layout in [this link](https://www.figma.com/file/vp3iFfd1ohCbHyDX9jCiQi/Roquet.q).
-It's necessary to have [Figma](https://figma.com) account to access.

 ---